 Our residents have recently completed international rotations in Kisumu, Kenya and at the base camp at Mount Everest.
 We also have the opportunity to participate in electives in Haiti, Honduras, India, China, Ghana, and St. Lucia.

 Residents engage in the process of improving patient safety and quality through multiple avenues.
 Patient Safety and Quality (PSQ) conferences occur monthly and patient cases where safety and quality of provided care can be improved are discussed during weekly didactics.
 Further, residents have the opportunity to become a quality representative to the departmental quality team and contribute resident perspectives.
 Finally, in 2022, Upstate Medical University has been awarded one of four VA Emergency Medicine Chief Residents in Quality and Safety (CRQS) positions across the nation.
 This serves as a chief year post-residency aimed a developing physician leaders in quality improvement and patient safety through a mix of didactic and experiential learning.

 Other Clinical Opportunities

-Our residents participate in providing care to our community, and you can find us working at Syracuse Basketball games (Go Orange!), the annual New York State Fair, and also at various events with mass gatherings such as concerts that occur at the JMA Dome.
+Our residents participate in providing care to our community, and you can find us working at Syracuse Football and Basketball games (Go Orange!), the annual New York State Fair, and also at various events with mass gatherings such as concerts that occur at the JMA Dome.